OliverTarrant17/NGSaneuploidy/README.md

 ### Inputs

 `Aneuploidy_Test.py` is run with the required arguments of:
-* `Input`: A gzipped mpileup file containing the data for the samples to be analysed
+* `Input`: name of a text file containing the suffix of each `.mpileup.gz` file used in analysis

 Additionally the following options are available:
 * `--window [-w]`: The size of the windows to be used in the analysis (number of SNPs per a window)